FOUNDATIONS OF STATISTICS AND ECONOMETRICS - 2021/2

 Prerequisites / Co-requisites

-Review of probability and descriptive statistics • Statistical inference (e.g., estimation, hypotheses testing, etc.) • Linear Regression basics, and OLS model • Multivariate regression using cross sectional and panel data • Regression diagnostics (e.g., multicollinarity, serial correlation and heteroskedasticity) • Endogeneity, instrumental variables, and two-stage least squares (2SLS) regression • Supplementary topics (e.g., nonlinear regressions, time series, etc.)
+Review of descriptive statistics and statistical inference (e.g., estimation, hypotheses testing, etc.); Analysis of variance; Linear Regression basics, and OLS model; Multiple regression using cross sectional and panel data; Regression diagnostics (e.g., multicollinarity, serial correlation and heteroskedasticity); Endogeneity, causal inference, instrumental variables, and two-stage least squares (2SLS) regression; Supplementary topics (e.g., difference in difference method, nonlinear regressions, etc.)

 |Assessment type||Unit of assessment||Weighting|